Metappearance: Meta-Learning for Visual Appearance Reproduction

+We achieve this by harnessing the power of \emph{meta-learning}: building on the MAML algorithm \cite{finn2017model} from the machine learning community, our framework Metappearance uses two nested optimization loops, where the outer loop is sequentially presented with all exemplars in a (training) dataset.
+For each exemplar, the inner loop is then tasked with over-fitting a model onto this specific exemplar.
+Characteristically, the inner loop operates under the constraint of a very limited number of available gradient descent steps, typically around 10 only.
+Metappearance hence learns to efficiently drive the inner optimization towards a specific target, but still is able to exploit coherency and priors in the data due to knowledge gathered in the outer loop.

-In this work we make progress to further close the quality- and speed-gap between these two schools of visual appearance reproduction, and enable quality that is close to model-overfitting and fine-tuning at interactive runtimes close to those of general feed-forward networks.
-To this end, we dot not propose a new visual appearance method, nor do we compare methods or analyze their properties.
-Instead, we look into a different way to train them.
-This is achieved by \emph{meta-learning}, where we learn how to drive the optimization that over-fits the input so as to converge to the right solution in a low number of steps, typically around 10 only.
-Using meta-learning, we are able to speed up faithful appearance reproduction by several orders of magnitude, while keeping all desirable properties of the base approach and with similar visual quality.
+In this work, we present a framework that formalizes the application of meta-learning to the task of visual appearance reproduction.
+Importantly, we do not propose new visual appearance methods or new loss functions, nor do we compare methods or analyze their properties.
+In fact, quite the contrary is true: we keep the methods the same, but instead propose a different way of training them.
+By comparing our approach against ``traditional'' training paradigms, we show which types of applications can benefit from meta-learning and explore the implications on performance and quality.
+We validate that Metappearance outperforms mere general inference followed by fine-tuning through ablation- and convergence-studies.
+Additionally, we, for the first time in the graphics literature, make the connection between meta-learning, model compression and data efficiency.
+We show that Metappearance speeds up faithful appearance reproduction by several orders of magnitude, while keeping all desirable properties of the respective base approaches and similar visual quality.